 OTS TOBACCO USE POLICY

-Use and possession of tobacco products is prohibited while at COT (to include privilege periods).
-We highly encourage anyone who smokes or uses smokeless tobacco products to quit prior to attending COT.
+Use and possession of tobacco products is prohibited while at COT/RCOT (to include privilege periods).
+We highly encourage anyone who smokes or uses smokeless tobacco products to quit prior to attending COT/RCOT.

 All COT/RCOT students, including Judge Advocates and Chaplains, are required to participate in an Air Expeditionary Force exercise.
 The students are trained and evaluated on medical readiness, Air Force Manual (AFM) 10-100 (Airman's Manual), and field leadership.
 AEF exercises foster team building, provide chances for trainees to excel as leaders, and ultimately provide mission orientation for real world contingency situations.
 If you require the use of prescription lenses, bring your eyeglasses and gas mask inserts (if you have them) with you.
 Due to the equipment that will be used during the AEF exercise, you must wear glasses.
 No contact lenses may be worn.

 For JROTC related questions please call Comm (334) 953-7513